 BiographyBillings, Marcus Jusson b.
-June 10, 1914, Redlands, California; father Owen Billings (1878-1961), mother Martha Francis (Devore) Billings (1890-?); Graduated from the University of California, Berkeley; Single; Mechanic and Student; YCL; Received Passport# 24837, San Francisco series, on February 19, 1937 which listed his address as 2530 Bennenne Avenue, Berkeley, California; Sailed March 10, 1937 aboard the Washington; Arrived in Spain on March 22, 1937; Served with the Spanish Intendencia; WIA Almeria during German naval bombardment, remainder of his time in Spain was spent in hospitals recovering from wounds; In June 1937 he was in Fortuna; Returned to the US on February 23, 1938 aboard the Champlain; Graduated from the University of California Berkely in 1940 with a BA in Letters and Science (Engineering) degree; WWII civilian; d.
+June 10, 1914, Redlands, California; Father Owen Billings (1878-1961), mother Martha Francis (Devore) Billings (1890-?); Graduated from the University of California, Berkeley; Single; Mechanic and Student; YCL; Received Passport# 24837, San Francisco series, on February 19, 1937 which listed his address as 2530 Bennenne Avenue, Berkeley, California; Sailed March 10, 1937 aboard the Washington; Arrived in Spain on March 22, 1937; Served with the Spanish Intendencia; WIA in Almeria during German naval bombardment; Remainder of his time in Spain was spent in hospitals recovering from wounds; In June 1937 he was in Fortuna; Returned to the US on February 23, 1938 aboard the Champlain; Graduated from the University of California Berkely in 1940 with a BA in Letters and Science (Engineering); WWII civilian; d.
 November 5, 2009, El Cerrito, Contra Costa, California.

 Source: Sail; Scope of Soviet Activity; Cadre; Inventory North Americans; Repatriation List (2/14/1938, ll.
 111); RGASPI Fond 545, Opis 6, Delo 984, ll.
 2; Harriman; “Berkeley Gives Degrees to Two.”
 The San Bernardino County Sun, March 3, 1940, p.
 14; L-W Tree Ancestry.
 Code A